tabe/rhosa/README.md

 <script>viz_bs_w_Rergl.start();</script>

-Unlike the power spectrum case, the plots shows that the real and imaginary part of their bispectra have high absolute values of different signs at frequency pair e.g. (0.1, 0.25).
+Unlike the power spectrum case, the bispectrum plots differ from each other, particularly the angle of `v`’s bispectrum at frequency pair (0.1, 0.25) is nearly 0 while `w`’s is far from 0.

-Next, we would like to see if quadratic phase coupling (QPC) can be detected from samples as a significantly non-zero values of bicoherence.
-With rhosa’s `bicoherence` function estimating (magnitude-squared) bicoherence is as easy as in the bispectrum case:
+Next, we would like to see if any quadratic phase coupling (QPC) can be detected from samples by identifying significant non-zero values of bicoherence.
+With rhosa’s `bicoherence` function, estimating (magnitude-squared) bicoherence is as easy as in the bispectrum case:

 ``` r
 bc_v <- bicoherence(m_v, window_function = hamming_window)